 • masterminding projects involving other local community groups;

-• developing projects which have extended music to new audiences in your area;
+• developing projects which have extended music to new audiences in your area or online;

 • generating initiatives which have encouraged local young musicians at the outset of their careers;